vishnugopal/replr/README.md

 will delete all docker images associated with replr.
 This saves space!

+## Contributing & Development

+replr is built on Ruby and requires a Ruby 2.5.1+ installed to develop.
+It's pretty easy to get started and add a stack, please see [lib/replr/stack/node/repl_maker.rb](node's implementation) for a quick-start.
+There's also a companion integration spec that tests expected behavior in [spec/replr/stack/node/repl_maker_spec.rb](node's test suite) that you should emulate and implement for every stack you make.

+Most of the "scaffolding" around creating the REPL & dealing with docker's implementation details have been abstracted away if you use the `Replr::Stack::REPLMaker` class, so you only need to implement stack-specific functionality.
+This includes:

+- creating a Dockerfile.template (with %%VERSION%% tags) for the stack.
+- creating a library file from mentioned gems and versions
+- & setting appropriate `set_filter_lines_for_install` to mask away unnecessary output during installation.

 ## Details

 replr uses docker to manage different stacks and installed libraries.
 It creates docker images that are tagged `replr-<stack>-<libraries...>` for each stack and library combo you initiate.